smramdani/troy/README.md

 ## Performance
 At runtime, your code is directly using the Datastax Java client, so no performance penalties to pay.
-In fact, it may have a slight performance improvement!

-This because when you write something like `row.getString("body")`, the client has to fetch the correct `Codec` instace for you (to deserialize the bytes comming from the wire), but in Cassandra a String can be a VARCHAR or ASCII, each of them have a different Codec, the client doesn't know this information until the query result arrives!
+In fact, it uses best practices of the Java driver, like PreparedStatements and specifies Codecs (at compile time).
+### Compile-time Codec registery
-Well, Troy knows the schema at compile time, so your queires will be use a lower level method, that allow specificing the codec, looks like `row.getString(1, theCorrectCodecInstance)`, this should minimize the work to be done at runtime.
+Since Troy knows the schema at compile time, so your queires will be use lower level methods, that allow specificing the codec, looks like `row.getString(1, theCorrectCodecInstance)`, this should minimize the work to be done at runtime.

+Resolving of the correct codec has been done at Compile time rather that Runtime.
+This is also plugable, using Type Classes, you can define you own `HasCodec` instance that maps any Cassandra type to your custom classes, and the compile will pick your codec instead.

 ## Types and Codecs
 TODO: Talk about handling `Option`s and ability to use your custom types as well!